Inside Wattpad's Ranking System: How Does It Work?

 Time for a Change

 Wattpad has a lot of major issues to address with their platform, but the rankings should be near the top of their list.
 Failing to promote completed books is almost certain to result in user frustration and burnout.
 The algorithm needs to account for new updates to old content and give less weight to recent updates on completed content.
-We'd also love to see the rankings incorporate a quality variable, which Wattpad has talked about implementing before, to help weed out misspelled or poorly-written content.
+We'd also love to see the rankings incorporate a quality variable, which Wattpad has talked about implementing before, to help weed out poorly-written or notably error-ridden content.

 Wattpad's Bullying Problem is Being Swept Under the Rug